Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

     ![Overview is selected in the contosowebapp - Endpoints blade.](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image154.png "contosowebapp - Endpoints blade")

-10. On the **Traffic Manager profile** blade, click on the **DNS name** to open a new browser window navigating to the **Traffic Manager** endpoint
+10. On the **Traffic Manager profile** overview blade, click on the **DNS name** to open a new browser window navigating to the **Traffic Manager** endpoint

     ![In the Traffic Manager profile blade, Overview, and the DNS name contosowebapp.trafficmanager.net link are
     selected.](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image155.png "Traffic Manager profile blade")

-11. Login to the Web App and ensure it loads all data as expected to test out the App Service hosted Web App and API App tiers are functioning properly
+11. Login to the Web App and ensure it loads all data as expected to test out the App Service hosted Web App and API App tiers are functioning properly.
+Please make sure your browser security settings are set properly to allow browsing the site.

     ![The Contoso Financial Account Overview webpage displays with Transaction details in an account transaction